johntilelli/johntilelli.github.io/_posts/2016-09-01-first-r-visualization.markdown

 ---
 layout: post
-title:  "First visualization using R"
+title:  "First visualization using R: Daily Volume of Pronto Bike Share in 2015"
 date:   2018-08-24 00:34:00 -0700
 categories: blog update
 tags: [R, Data Visualization]
 ---

 <b> Intro: </b>
-<p> This post is the first of a series in which I’ll be applying some concepts from a new book called Business Intelligence with R by Rmadillo(link) to a data set called Pronto(link).
+<p> This post is the first of a series in which I’ll be applying some concepts from a new book called Business Intelligence with R by [Rmadillo](https://twitter.com/healthstatsdude) to a data set called Pronto(link).
 I consider the book to a more of toolset from a very intelligent, experienced data scientist/statistician.
 I highly recommend purchasing the book.
 It is great for your average analyst that wants to learn more about R and how it can be used in every step of the BI reporting process, from importing the data, to cleaning it, to exploring it, and the different ways you’ll end up using it. </p>

 <b> The visualization: </b>
 <p> For this very simple first visualization, I’ll be using some concepts from the cleaning and prepping section, as well as the trends and time section.
 I’m hoping that the graph is fairly intuitive. </p>